 Good news, we can keep our eyeballs in our sockets because we just need to chop up some veggies, toss them with olive oil, salt and pepper and throw them on a sheet pan to roast.
 No crazy recipe to follow.
 Just simple, natural, vegetable goodness.

 My favorite things to eat with these sheet pan winter veggies – if there’s any left over from snacking – is any sort of roasted protein.
-For a fairly quick chicken dinner, try these Cranberry Walnut Chicken Thighs that are a constant on our table.
-Or for a special dinner, we typically will have something a little more ‘prep work’ involved like Italian Braciole in Slow Simmered Sauce.
+For an awesomely fall and winter chicken dinner, try these cranberry chicken thighs that are a constant on our table.
+Or for a special dinner, we typically will have something a little more ‘prep work’ involved like braciole.

 - 2 lbs butternut squash, peeled, seeded and diced ½” to ¾” cubes